tanthehack/re-code-report/report.typ

     Parsing is a fundamental concept in computer science, particularly in programming languages and natural language processing.
 It refers to the process of analyzing a string of symbols, according to a set of rules, to determine its structure and meaning.
 Imagine it as taking a jumbled sentence and rearranging the words to form a grammatically correct and understandable sentence.

     \
     Parsing, or syntax analysis, is a crucial aspect of computer science and linguistics, with applications in advanced compilers, computational linguistics, web browsers, and data compression programs (Grune, 2008).
-It involves the analysis of code to identify its structure and meaning, and is often used in programming exercises to reinforce concepts of parsing, regular and context-free grammars, and abstract syntax trees (Werner, 2003).
+It involves the analysis of code to identify its structure and meaning and is often used in programming exercises to reinforce concepts of parsing, regular and context-free grammar, and abstract syntax trees (Werner, 2003).
 In the context of on-the-fly syntax highlighting, Palma (2022) proposes a deep learning-based approach that can achieve near-perfect accuracy in predicting correct and incorrect language derivations, outperforming regular expression-based strategies.
 This approach is particularly useful in online collaborative tools for software developers, where code highlighting quality is often sacrificed for system responsiveness.

     \